-In 2014 she completed a 12 month restorative dentistry training course and following this went on to start a Masters in Endodontics, as part of which, she is currently writing her dissertation describing her research into the activation of irrigants during endodontic treatment.
+In 2014 she completed a 12 month restorative dentistry training course following which she started studying for an MSc in endodontics.
 In 2017 she undertook a clinical attachment with the former Restorative Consultant and specialist in endodontics who proceeded to refer cases to her.
 It was at this time she started working with a microscope and began treating more complex cases.

 Out of surgery, Ruth loves running and is a member of the local fell running club, Eryri Harriers and she has also set up a running club close to her home on Anglesey.
-She also enjoys yoga and practices meditation which nicely balances out the hectic side of her life, being a mum to three children all of which are still at primary school and chasing after two dogs!
+She also enjoys skiing, yoga, and practices meditation which nicely balances out the hectic side of her life, being a mum to three children, two house bunnies and two noisy dogs!